 To protect and promote well water systems.

-Founded in 1932, the Water Systems Council (WSC) is the only national nonprofit organization with programs solely focused on private water wells and small, shared wells serving more than 13 million households nationwide (US Census American Housing Survey 2015).
+Founded in 1932, the Water Systems Council (WSC) is the only national nonprofit organization with programs solely focused on private water wells and small, shared wells serving an estimated 23 million households nationwide (according to the U.S. EPA).

-The goals of the Water Systems Council include:
+The core values of the Water Systems Council:

 The Water Systems Council provides the following services on behalf of its members: